zerohnh/Surfing/README.md

 <details>
 <summary>1.
 First Use</summary>

-- After installing the module, no need to restart the device.
-You can use `Toolbox` to integrate and refresh the client update status.
+- After installing the module for the first time, please add your subscription address to `/data/adb/box_bll/clash/config.yaml`, then manually restart your device once.
-- After installation is complete, add your subscription address to `config.yaml` and restart the module service via the switch.
+- Due to network issues, **rules**/**subscriptions** may not be fully downloaded automatically.
+Please refresh them manually via the panel.
-- Due to network reasons, all **rules**/**subscriptions** may not be downloaded automatically.
-Please manually refresh in the panel.
+  - If the above fails, ensure your network is working properly.

-  - If the above fails, ensure your network environment is normal.
+- **Web App:**
-- Web App:
+  - This is only a graphical auxiliary tool for convenient browsing and backend route management, with no other extra functions.
-  - It is only a graphical auxiliary tool used for portable browsing and managing the backend route data, with no other unnecessary uses.
+  - If you encounter **"Request resource failed, loading local panel"**, or if proxy group icons are not displayed, try toggling your network connection on/off or check whether is accessible. `raw.githubusercontent.com`

 > The module has a built-in GUI that can be accessed locally via a browser or used online via the app.
 There is essentially no difference between the two.